-All full-value awards that are not performance-based shall vest over a period of time at least three years or more from the date of grant and all performancebased full-value awards shall be subject to the attainment of performance objectives which require at least 12 months to achieve.
-However, full-value awards aggregating not more than 5% of the number of shares reserved for issuance under the Plan, as well as full-value awards to non-employee directors, may be awarded without regard to such vesting requirements.
+Awards will vest as follows: (1) awards that are not performance awards to participants shall vest (i.e, become free of forfeiture restrictions) over a period of time at least three years or more from the date of grant, and no award will vest in part or in whole before 12 months from the date of grant; and (2) full-value awards that are performance awards will be subject to the attainment of performance objectives which require at least 12 months to achieve, and no award will vest in part or in whole before 12 months from the date of grant.
+However, awards aggregating not more than 5% of the number of shares reserved for issuance under the Plan may be awarded without regard to such vesting requirements set forth in clauses (1) and (2) above.